 Geotechnical drilling comes into play when you’re working with oil rigs or when you evaluate a site prior to construction.
 After the geotechnical survey is completed, you’ll have a profile of the soil throughout the site.
-The lets the engineer team plan out the foundation and columns knowing that they will be supported by the ground once they have been placed.
+This lets the engineering team plan out the foundation and columns knowing that they will be supported by the ground once they have been placed.

 One of the most important steps in geotechnical drilling is core retrieval.
 The core is a sample of soil from a specific depth and at a specific location on the site.
 It’s important to retrieve the core precisely and to come back with plenty of material for testing.